BogdanovaIV/UniFlow/README.md

 ```
 ## Technologies Used

-### Backend
+### Languages and Frameworks
 - [Python 3.12.2](https://www.python.org/downloads/release/python-3122/): A versatile and widely-used programming language known for its readability and extensive libraries.
 This project is primarily built using Python due to its powerful data manipulation capabilities and ease of integration with other technologies.
 - [Django 4.2.16](https://www.djangoproject.com/): A high-level Python web framework that encourages rapid development and clean design.
 Django is used to manage the core application logic, database interactions, and routing, enabling efficient handling of complex backend functionalities.

-### Frontend
 - [HTML & CSS](https://developer.mozilla.org/en-US/docs/Web): Used to structure the web pages and style them to ensure a visually appealing and user-friendly interface.
-Semantic HTML5 tags provide a solid foundation, while CSS3 enables responsive and consistent styling.
 - [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript): Enables client-side scripting to add interactivity and dynamic elements on the website.
 JavaScript is used for real-time form validations, UI animations, and responsive features across devices.
 - [Bootstrap 5.3.3](https://getbootstrap.com/): A popular CSS framework that accelerates frontend development.
 Bootstrap provides pre-styled components and responsive grid systems, ensuring consistent and mobile-friendly UI elements.
 - [Google Maps JavaScript API](https://developers.google.com/maps): Google Maps is integrated to provide interactive maps that enhance the application's user experience, such as displaying the university’s location or directions.
-By utilizing the JavaScript API, the project can dynamically load maps and customize the map view based on user interaction and location data, making it a valuable addition for location-based features.
+By utilizing the JavaScript API, the project can dynamically load maps and customize the map view based on user interaction and location data, making it a valuable addition to location-based features.

 ### Database
 - [PostgreSQL](https://www.postgresql.org/): An advanced, open-source relational database system chosen for its scalability and SQL compliance.
 PostgreSQL is used to store and manage all user, schedule, and resource data, with Django ORM handling queries and migrations.
+- [SQLite](https://www.sqlite.org/): A lightweight, serverless, and self-contained relational database system.
+SQLite is ideal for development and testing due to its simplicity and zero-configuration setup

 ### Authentication & Authorization
 - [Django-Allauth](https://django-allauth.readthedocs.io/en/latest/): A comprehensive library used for managing user authentication, registration, and account management.
 Django-Allauth is utilized to streamline the process of user sign-up, login, and role-based access control.
 - [Django Permissions](https://docs.djangoproject.com/en/5.1/topics/auth/default/#permissions): The project utilizes Django’s built-in permissions system to control access to specific views and actions within the application.
 PermissionRequiredMixin from django.contrib.auth.mixins is used to restrict access to certain views, allowing only users with the necessary permissions to proceed.

 ### Testing
 - [Django Test Framework](https://docs.djangoproject.com/en/5.1/topics/testing/): For automated testing, python3 manage.py test is used to run tests built with Django's built-in test framework.
-This framework, based on Python’s unittest, helps verify that all application components work as expected and provides a solid foundation for maintaining reliable code as the project evolves.
+This framework, based on Python’s unit test, helps verify that all application components work as expected and provides a solid foundation for maintaining reliable code as the project evolves.
   - **SQLite for Testing**:
     By default, Django uses an SQLite database when running tests.
 This lightweight database ensures fast test execution and simplifies the setup process.
 - [Jest](https://jestjs.io/): A JavaScript testing framework used to test frontend components, especially those involving DOM manipulation and user interactions.
 Jest is essential in ensuring that UI behaviors function as expected across various user scenarios.

-### Deploiment
+### Deployment
 - [Heroku](https://dashboard.heroku.com/): A cloud platform used for deploying, managing, and scaling the application.
 Heroku simplifies the deployment process, enabling continuous delivery and scaling the app as needed without complex infrastructure.
 - [GitHub](https://github.com/): A version control and collaboration platform that hosts the codebase, tracks changes, and allows collaboration through pull requests and issue tracking.